chrissiepadilla/python-scripts/README.md

 # python-scripts

-Collection of python scripts that have helped me through various cybersecurity related tasks.
+Collection of python scripts that help me with various cybersecurity related tasks.

-Thanks -- @chrissiepadilla
+-- @chrissiepadilla